diegofm09/diegofm09/README.md

 ## 🚀 My Roadmap:
-1. 🐍 **Master Python:** Building the foundations of programming and automation.
-(In progress)
+1. 🐍 **Master Python:** Building the foundations of programming and automation (In progress)
-2. 💻 **Expand my stack:** Learn more languages and libraries to grow my knowledge.
+2. 💻 **Expand my stack:** Learn more languages and libraries to grow my knowledge
-3. 🛡️ **Specialize:** Focus on a specific track to master it and embark on my professional career.
+3. 🛡️ **Specialize:** Focus on a specific track to master it and embark on my professional career
-4. 🚀 **Build & Launch:** Develop my own SaaS platform or tech startup to solve real-world problems.
+4. 🚀 **Build & Launch:** Develop my own SaaS platform or tech startup to solve real-world problems

 ## 🛠️ Tools
 - **Programming Languages:** Python (Learning it right now)